Home is where the heart is!

 For more information please schedule a free consultation with the midwives to see if home birth is right for you.

 Your home birth team.

 The midwife on call will be accompanied by one or two trained birth assistants, one of whom is sometimes also a Licensed Midwife.
 All members of the team are certified in both adult and neonatal resuscitation.
 The team carries oxygen, resuscitation equipment, emergency medications, antibiotics, IV fluids and equipment for monitoring mother and baby's well being.
 The team will be with you throughout active labor and until between 3 and 6 hours after birth.

-In addition, all first time families planning home or birth center births are required to retain the services of a doula, and undertake comprehensive, independent childbirth education during their pregnancy.
-These important tools are necessary to optimize the chances that you will successfully birth your baby how and where you want to.
+In addition, all families planning home or birth center births are encouraged to retain the services of a doula, and undertake comprehensive, independent childbirth education during their pregnancy.
+These important tools have been proven to optimize the chances that you will successfully birth your baby how and where you want to.